-Use the Smartsheet for Salesforce Connector to create workflows to sync, one way or bi-directionally, information between Salesforce and Smartsheet.
-Once you’ve set up the Connector, you can use it to gain valuable insights from your sales data and drive the execution of work across teams.
+Use the Salesforce Connector to gain valuable insights from your sales data and drive the execution of work across teams.
 The Connector can automate and streamline a wide variety of business processes, including sales handoffs to professional services, pipeline review and forecasting, commissions calculation and approvals, and territory management.

-This article provides information on the latest Smartsheet for Salesforce integration.
+This article provides information on the latest Connectors.
 If you're looking for information in the legacy Smartsheet Links integration with Salesforce, check out the setup guide.

 In this article:

 Before you Begin: Requirements